matheusrosendo/NFTauctioneer/README.md

 * Rename .secret_RENAME to .env
 * Create a fresh new account on metamask (recomended), copy mnemonic and paste it on .secret file

-Start Ganache Local Blockchain replacing MNEMONIC by .secret content:
+Open a new terminal and start Ganache Local Blockchain replacing MNEMONIC by .secret content:
 `ganache-cli -m 'MNEMONIC'`

 Verify if container is running